johnwcowan/r7rs-work/FuturesCowan.md

 It is only when a future itself transfers control to a continuation that `dynamic-wind` before and after thunks are called.

+## Promises as futures

+Many of these procedures accept promises created with the R[567]RS syntax `delay` or the R7RS procedure `make-promise` as the equivalent of futures.
+Unlike futures, promises are not started when created; they are evaluated when awaited for.
+The `make-promises` procedure is the monadic pure procedure.

 ## Future-specific variables

 Each future (but not the main program) is associated with a number of